 How to cook the perfect Massaman curry

-1. Reduce the coconut milk
+1. Use fresh coconut milk (if available)

 Coconut milk plays a vital role in Massaman curry.
 The fat content and flavor of freshly pressed coconut milk are different from the processed coconut milk in cans or packets.
 I use fresh coconut milk directly bought from the local market for this recipe.
 Adjust the amount if you use canned or packaged coconut milk.
 The amount can be significantly varied from one Massaman curry recipe to another.
 You can use the general guideline of 300 ml of coconut milk for 1 kg of meat.

-Here is how to do it: Pour half of the coconut milk into a pan.
+Pour half of the coconut milk into a pan.
 Simmer the coconut milk over low heat until it thickens and the coconut oil starts to separate from the water phase.

-Note that if you use enough coconut milk, the coconut oil is enough to saute the curry paste.
+If you use enough coconut milk, the coconut oil is enough to saute the curry paste.
 However, you can add some cooking oil if there is too little coconut oil remains.

 2. Add the curry paste

-How to make the curry paste
+How to make the massaman curry paste

-If you’re making a larger batch for a party, then you can follow the recipe below to create your blend.
+If you’re making a larger batch for a party, then you can follow the recipe below to create your own blend.

 Massaman Curry Paste (make from scratch)